 Even when a perfectly functional glass is on the table - glasses that have also been carefully washed and dried, so that they do not smell like cupboard, cardboard, detergent or soap - millions of amateurs worldwide make the same mistake: they completely mishandle their wine glass.

 Instead of grabbing it at the bottom of the handle, it seems as if they are afraid that their glass will be stolen.
 They claw it with their entire palm, so that the calyx disappears in their fist.
-Especially with a walking dinner or an aperitif in the garden, when the glasses are often held quite a long time, this glass-in-the-night treatment ensures a quick warming of the content.
-Because the temperature of the human body hovers around 37°C, that bodily heat is transferred to the glass at lightning speed.
+Especially during a walking dinner or an aperitif in the garden, when the glasses are often held quite a long time, this glass-in-the-night treatment ensures a quick warming of the content.
+Be- cause the temperature of the human body hovers around 37 °C/98°F ,that bodily heat is transferred to the glass at lightning speed.

-Where the host / hostess has invested so much effort to serve the wine at the correct temperature, a cuddled wine will raise 3°C to 5°C in no time.
+After so much effort of the host/hostess to serve the wine at the correct temperature, a cuddled wine will raise 3°C/5°F to 5°C/9°F in no time.
 And really change the character of the wine.

 Blunder 3: Decanting on autopilot

 Young, yet powerful wines from a recent millésime get an accelerated oxygen bath.
-Because of the oxidation, their still closed aromas will be released somewhat easier and their sometimes firm tannins will be slightly matted.
-This increases their drinkability.
+Because of the oxidation, the still closed aromas will be released somewhat easier and the sometimes firm tannins will be slightly matted.
+This increases the drinkability.

 However, it is wrong to automatically force every young or old wine into the decanter.
 Many supporters of this method are particularly charmed by the high show content of this decanting ritual.
 The slow pouring of a bottle, with or without a candle as a light source, in a beautiful cut decanter, naturally impresses the guests.